centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 ### Log entry

 Centreon Engine generates many logs.
-Among them, there is a part sent to Centreon Broker to store them into the database.
-These logs are sent thanks to _log entry_ envents.
+Some of them are sent to Centreon Broker to be stored into the database.
+These logs are sent using **log entry** events.

 <Tabs groupId="sync">
 <TabItem value="BBDO v2" label="BBDO v2">